ykskb/phrag/README.md

 # Phrag

-**Instantly-operational yet customizable GraphQL handler for RDBMS**
+**Constraint-driven GraphQL from RDBMS Schema**

-Phrag creates a GraphQL-powered handler from a database connection.
+Phrag creates a GraphQL handler from a database connection in a constraint-driven manner.

 #### Features:

-* Queries and mutations (`create` / `update` / `delete`) created per resources with [Lacinia](https://github.com/walmartlabs/lacinia).
+- CRUD operations (`query` and `create`/`update`/`delete` mutations) created per resource with [Lacinia](https://github.com/walmartlabs/lacinia).

-* `One-to-one`, `one-to-many`, `many-to-many` and `circular many-to-many` relationships supported as nested object queries.
+- `One-to-one`, `one-to-many`, `many-to-many` and `circular many-to-many` relationships as nested object queries through a [strategy](#query-relationships).

-* Data loader (query batching) to avoid N+1 problem for nested queries, leveraging [superlifter](https://github.com/seancorfield/honeysql) and [Urania](https://github.com/funcool/urania)
+- Data loader (query batching) to avoid N+1 problem for nested queries, leveraging [superlifter](https://github.com/seancorfield/honeysql) and [Urania](https://github.com/funcool/urania)

-* Aggregation queries for root entity and has-many relationships.
+- Aggregation queries for root entity and has-many relationships.

-* Resource [filtering](#resource-filtering), [sorting](#resource-sorting) and [pagination](#resource-pagination) for query operations.
+- Resource [filtering](#resource-filtering), [sorting](#resource-sorting) and [pagination](#resource-pagination) as arguments in query operations.

-* [Signals](#signals) to inject custom logics before & after DB accesses per resource operations.
+- [Signals](#signals) to inject custom logics before & after DB accesses per resource operations.

-* Options to use schema retrieved from a database, selectively override it or entirely base on provided data through [config](#phrag-config).
+- Options to use schema retrieved from a database, selectively override it or entirely base on provided data through [config](#phrag-config).

-* Automatic router wiring for [reitit](https://github.com/metosin/reitit) and [bidi](https://github.com/juxt/bidi).
+- Automatic router wiring for [reitit](https://github.com/metosin/reitit) and [bidi](https://github.com/juxt/bidi).

-* GraphQL IDE (like GraphiQL) connectable.
+- GraphQL IDE (like GraphiQL) connectable.

 #### Notes:

-* Supported databases are SQLite and PostgreSQL.
+- Supported databases are SQLite and PostgreSQL.

-* This project is currently in POC/brush-up stage for a real project usage, so it's not been published to Clojars yet.
+- This project is currently in POC/brush-up stage for a real project usage, so it's not been published to Clojars yet.

 ### Usage